-Would you like to streamline your event planning process?
+Would you like to streamline your fundraising event planning process?

 Big fundraising events can be complex, with lots of moving parts and plenty of details to coordinate.
 Having a clear idea of which roles need to be filled will help you create a top-notch committee with the right people in the right positions.